Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Background: Diffusion Models and Alignment Problem

 We define \textbf{alignment} as the process of modifying a model such that its outputs and behavior adhere to specified human preferences or values.
 In the context of diffusion models, this could mean: \begin{itemize} \item Ensuring the generated image closely matches the user's intent (as described by the text prompt). \item Optimizing images for human-preferred qualities like aesthetic appeal \cite{xu2023imagereward} or realism. \item Avoiding outputs that are offensive, unsafe, or violate policy (e.g., hate symbols, gore, NSFW content). \end{itemize} \textbf{Safety} is a subset of alignment focusing on preventing harmful outcomes.
 A safely aligned diffusion model should refuse or alter prompts aiming to produce disallowed content, and generally reduce the presence of bias or toxicity in its output.

-The alignment problem can be seen as one of \emph{extra objectives} on top of the original generative modeling goal.
-The base model learns $p_\theta(x|c)$ for images $x$ given prompt $c$.
-We now want $\theta$ to also maximize some \textit{reward function} $R(x,c)$ that captures our alignment goals.
-For example, $R$ might be high if the image is photorealistic and matches the prompt, or zero if the image is unsafe.
+The alignment problem can be viewed as introducing \emph{additional objectives} on top of the original generative modeling goal.
+The base model learns $p_\theta(x\mid c)$ for images $x$ given prompt $c$.
+The alignment objective is to adjust $\theta$ so that it also maximizes a \textit{reward function} $R(x,c)$ that captures alignment goals.
+For example, $R$ may be high if the image is photorealistic and matches the prompt, or low if the image is unsafe.
 In language models, $R$ is often given by a learned preference model or by human judgments.

 However, directly incorporating these objectives into diffusion models is non-trivial.
 If $R(x,c)$ is not differentiable or given implicitly (e.g., via human comparisons), standard training has to be adapted.
-Moreover, the diffusion model’s output is generated through many intermediate steps $x_T \to \dots \to x_0$, which complicates credit assignment (did a misalignment issue arise from an early step or later step?).
+Moreover, the diffusion model's output is generated through many intermediate steps $x_T \to \dots \to x_0$, which complicates credit assignment: did a misalignment issue arise from an early step or a later step?

-\paragraph{Reinforcement Learning Formulation:} We can conceptualize the diffusion sampling process as a Markov Decision Process (MDP) where: \begin{itemize} \item The \textit{state} can be the current diffusion step $x_t$. \item The \textit{action} is the choice of denoising step to $x_{t-1}$. \item The \textit{policy} $\pi_\theta$ corresponds to the diffusion model’s conditional distribution at each step. \item A \textit{reward} $R$ is obtained at the end of the diffusion (only at $t=0$, when a complete image is generated) based on how aligned the result is. \end{itemize} This MDP is unusual because the {\bf policy is already a pretty strong model} (pre-trained diffusion), and we get a {\bf sparse reward} at the end.
-Standard RL algorithms could, in principle, fine-tune $\pi_\theta$ to maximize expected reward $E_{x\sim \pi_\theta}[R(x,c)]$ for prompts $c$.
-Indeed, some works have applied policy gradient methods to diffusion models treating it exactly this way \cite{deng2024prdp,fan2023dpok} (\cite{deng2024prdp} does not rely on policy gradients, but discusses issues with policy gradients).
+\paragraph{Reinforcement Learning Formulation:} We can conceptualize the diffusion sampling process as a Markov Decision Process (MDP) where: \begin{itemize} \item The \textit{state} can be the current diffusion step $x_t$. \item The \textit{action} is the choice of denoising step to $x_{t-1}$. \item The \textit{policy} $\pi_\theta$ corresponds to the diffusion model's conditional distribution at each step. \item A \textit{reward} $R$ is obtained at the end of the diffusion (only at $t=0$, when a complete image is generated) based on how aligned the result is. \end{itemize} This MDP is unusual because the policy is already a strong pretrained diffusion model and the reward is sparse, appearing only at the end of sampling.
+Standard RL algorithms could, in principle, fine-tune $\pi_\theta$ to maximize expected reward $\mathbb{E}_{x\sim \pi_\theta}[R(x,c)]$ for prompts $c$.
+Several works have studied policy-gradient-style updates for diffusion models in this setting \cite{fan2023dpok}; PRDP \cite{deng2024prdp} does not rely on policy gradients, but it analyzes related stability issues.